PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-08 11:07:27
+Last updated: 2024-04-08 11:08:01
-Random Quote: I'm KFC baby - you don't mess with the Colonel's recipe! - Barney Stinson
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson